promesante/hn-clj-pedestal-re-frame/README.md

 On the server side, ["The Fullstack Tutorial for GraphQL"](https://www.howtographql.com) is based on [graphql-yoga](https://github.com/prisma/graphql-yoga) which, in turn, comes with [GraphQL Playground](https://github.com/prisma/graphql-playground) out of the box, as its “GraphQL IDE”.

 On the other hand, [Lacinia Pedestal](https://github.com/walmartlabs/lacinia-pedestal) comes with [GraphiQL](https://github.com/graphql/graphiql).
+So, we will use GraphiQL.

 When you need to access queries or mutations which require the user to be authenticated, whereas [GraphQL Playground](https://github.com/prisma/graphql-playground) lets you set the corresponding token in the IDE, [GraphiQL](https://github.com/graphql/graphiql) takes it as a configuration.